Simoncld8/MACHINE_LEARNING_CONVERSION_RATE/README.md

 3. **Run the Analysis:**

-   You will find all the analysis in the Jupyter Notebook provided (`Conversion_rate_challenge.ipynb`).
+   You will find all the analysis in the Jupyter Notebook provided (`04-Conversion_rate_challenge.ipynb`).

 ## Results